raphaelleroffo/raphaelleroffo.github.io/_posts/2022-01-23-advanced-tutorial5.md

 &nbsp;

 You have successfully completed your weighted overlay!
-Nox, have a look at the output:
+In the final session (session 6), we will explore the outputs of the model together